 Keeping communication open is essential if you want to track impact over time.
 If you see each interaction with someone as the start of a mutually beneficial relationship you will be creating channels to achieve impact as well as to collect evidence about what that impact is.

-It is really important to always thank people for any feedback they do give you – however you get it.
+Always thank people for any feedback they do give you – however you get it.
 Make it clear how you will use it and how valuable it is to you.
 As described above, ask for permission and contact details to follow people up.
 This can then be done on a cycle of 3 or 6 months, to keep tracking impact via emails, more formal surveys or other methods.

 Simple steps with multiple benefits